janie140/NU-aly6050-Inventory-Management/README.md

 # NU-aly6050-Inventory-Management
-A Prescriptive Model for Strategic Decision-making, An Inventory Management Decision Model
+A Prescriptive Model for Strategic Decision-making, An Inventory Management Decision Model using Excel and R

 Introduction